 If you have a student with an interpreter or captioner as an accommodation in your classroom, learn the guidelines for working with Educational Sign Language Interpeters (PDF) or Educational Real-Time Captioners (PDF).

 - On November 8, 2011, Brad Boardman of the Morgan Autism Center presented information to the campus community about working with students on the Autism spectrum.
 Full transcripts of the presentations are here.
-Videotaped copies of Mr. Boardman’s presentation are available upon request by contacting the Disability Resource Center (DRC) at (408) 924-6000.
+Videotaped copies of Mr. Boardman’s presentation are available upon request by contacting the Accessible Education Center (AEC) at (408) 924-6000.

 - Experience hearing loss first hand by taking the “Unfair Hearing Test”